Boxity-Central-Indonesia/boxity-docs/docs/platform/contributing.md

 title: Contributing
 ---

-We're always looking to improve this project, open source contribution is encouraged so long as they adhere to these guidelines.
+We're always looking to improve this project, open-source contribution is encouraged so long as they adhere to these guidelines.

 ## Pull Requests

-The Flagsmith team will be monitoring for pull requests.
+The Boxity team will be monitoring for pull requests.
 When we get one, a member of team will test the work against our internal uses and sign off on the changes.
 From here, we'll either merge the pull request or provide feedback suggesting the next steps.